puppetlabs/puppet-agent/COMMITTERS.md

-Committing changes to Puppet Agent
+Committing changes to Puppet agent
 ====

 This document is liberally copied/based on the same in